nurlanua/nurlanua.github.io/README.md

-# APPLYING ETTER’S MODERN TECHNICAL WRITING PRINCIPLES TO HOST AN ONLINE RESUME AND README
+# How to host online Resume?

-This guide shows how to host an online resume on github, using jekyll themes
+This guide shows how to host an online resume on github, using simple jekyll themes

 ## Summary